 PRP & Stem Cell Therapy

-Dr. Christopher Rogers at Orthopaedic Specialists of North County is one of the first physicians in San Diego to offer this innovative solution for the treatment of arthritis and tendon injuries.
-This emerging treatment has been demonstrated to promote a rapid healing response, reduced pain and a quicker return to activity.
+Orthopaedic Specialists of North County is one of the first orthopedic practices in San Diego to offer Platelet Rich Plasma (PRP) and Stem Cell Therapy for the treatment of arthritis and tendon injuries.
+This emerging innovative treatment has been demonstrated to promote a rapid healing response, reduced pain and a quicker return to activity.